AnnaCodit/Free-AI-vibe-coding/readme.md

-- Opencoder have good free models inside
+- OpenCODE have good free models inside
 - Nvidia NIM - need only phone verification to unlock many good models with generous limits
 - https://freebuff.com/ - agentic tool which show you ads in order to afford good free models
 - Add 10$ to Openrouter (once) and unlock TON of free models and big limits